 Can your brand get sick?
-Not really — but it can suffer from bad customer reviews, unfavorable PR, and more.
-That’s why it’s vital to measure brand health.
+Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 What is brand health?

 Brand health is a collection of metrics around your brand used to represent the customers’ perception of your brand, products and services, public image, and communication.
 Simply, it helps to examine if people are happy with your brand, what aspects of it they highlight, and in what way.

 It’s important to note that brand health goes beyond customer satisfaction with your products and services and encompasses your overall branding.

 Brand health metrics provide an insight into the efficiency of your brand and answer questions like:

 - How does your brand affect your business?